julianbernauer/SAGE-QTAUR/README.md

 The book is mainly build on R code, but also contains some Python.

 Please feel free to contact us for feedback or questions or if you find any errors in the code.
-We are happy to consider any suggestions for improvement, simply submit a pull request.
+We are happy to consider any suggestions for improvement; simply submit a pull request.

 ##  Accessing R files
 You can learn more about Github in Chapter 1 of the book.
 Here, we want to quickly explain how to get the code from GitHub into an R project on your computer: